best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 ## Where to put shorthand
 Ideally, shorthand should be presented in titles, column headings or row labels.
 They may also be placed within empty cells or to replace a data point in a cell.
 If they need to refer to a specific data point it is best to place them in a notes column added onto the right-hand side of a table.

-They should not be placed in cells with data as it can disrupt usability and machine readability.
+In terms of spreadsheets they should not be placed in cells with data as it can disrupt usability and machine readability.
 For example, if you want to sum a column but one of the data points has a shorthand marker next to it, this data point will get ignored.

-For more information please refer to our '[Releasing statistics in spreadsheets](https://github.com/best-practice-and-impact/spreadsheet-accessibility/blob/main/interim-draft.md#Symbols-footnotes-and-codes)' guidance.
+For more information on placement of shorthand in spreadsheets please see our '[Releasing statistics in spreadsheets](https://github.com/best-practice-and-impact/spreadsheet-accessibility/blob/main/interim-draft.md#Symbols-footnotes-and-codes)' guidance.

 ## The harmonised shorthand and when to use it